alpeshkumar9/PDF2AI/README.md

 1. PDF Selection and Page Reference: Users can specify a page number from a pre-defined PDF document.
 2. Question Input: Users can input a question related to the content of the selected page.
+3. Similarity Search: Answers which are similar to the asked questions is search from the vector database.
-3. Answer Generation: The application processes the extracted text from the PDF page and the user's question, leveraging ChatGPT to generate a relevant answer.
+4. Answer Generation: The application processes the extracted text from the PDF page and the user's question, leveraging ChatGPT to generate a relevant answer.
-4. Response Display: The generated answer is displayed to the user, providing insights or information based on the PDF's content.
+5. Response Display: The generated answer is displayed to the user, providing insights or information based on the PDF's content.

 ## Technology

 - FastAPI: Powers the backend of the application, handling web requests and server-side logic.
 - PDFMiner: Used for extracting text from PDF documents.
+- FAISS: Vector database to store the embedding vectors and perform similarity search.
 - OpenAI's ChatGPT: Provides the AI model for generating answers to user queries.
 - Uvicorn: Serves as the ASGI server for hosting the application.